mattdimicelli/Tailwind_Apple_Homepage_2014/readme.md

 ## Overview

-So... parts of The Odin Project's HTML curriculum were a bit stale...
 The project suggestion was to "clone the website of the most design-forward companies in the world"... albeit circa 2014!
 [This](https://web.archive.org/web/20140301004610/http://www.apple.com/) is what it looked like.
-The Odin Project was emphasizing working with background photos as well as gradients.
-Not wanting to be lazy, I complied.
-Kind-of.
-I chose to utilize Tailwind CSS to get some more practice with that, and to be honest I got kind of bored and left the webpage incomplete, at 99%.
+The Odin Project was emphasizing working with background photos as well as gradients, but I felt that there wasn't too much that I would learn by doing this project as-is, so I chose to utilize Tailwind CSS to get some more practice with that.
+Nevertheless I got kind of bored and left the webpage incomplete, at 99%.
 But it's almost there!
-Take a look!
+The 1% that is still pending is mostly a responsive design for smaller screen sizes.
+Check it out!

 ### Challenge